 1. Coercion and Manipulation

 Positive reinforcement should empower individuals, not pressure them.
-Ethical dilemmas arise if individuals feel coerced or manipulated into certain behaviors due to the promise of rewards.
+Ethical dilemmas arise when individuals feel coerced or manipulated into certain behaviors by the promise of rewards.
 Ensuring informed consent and autonomy in decision-making is critical to avoiding these pitfalls.

 2. Equality and Fairness